fridjemolk/ministumbler/README.md

 Once the hardware issues detailed above are resolved, an Arduino sketch will be available that will write the CSV file locally on the ESP32 onto a microSD.

+## KiCad Project

+The `warwalker` directory contains a KiCad project with the designs for a flex PCB breakout designed to connect all three boards, GPS, ESP32, and microSD, via one small and flexible PCB so that the entire system may be concealed within a bag or clothes pocket or sewn into clothing or a bag's lining.
+When the first manufactured prototypes of this board have been received, this page will be update.

+To open this project in KiCad, clone this repo or donwload the `warwalker` director and open the `warwalker.kicad_pro` file from inside KiCad's GUI.